The Missingno. (short for Missing Number) is a Video Game

 - Inception has stray projections that get in the way of dreamsharing.
 There's Mal, a violent, nigh-unstoppable projection born from Dom's guilt, who takes form of his dead wife.
 She rages through the dreamscape, generally fucking everything up for the crew.
 There's also Dom's kids, who are less violent, but always faceless and whose appearance usually indicate danger.

-- In Wreck It Ralph, Vanellope, who's a video game character, is this within her own game, Sugar Rush.
-She's bullied and considered an outcast by the other characters because of it.
+- In Wreck-It Ralph, Vanellope, who's a video game character, is this within her own game, Sugar Rush.
+She's bullied and considered an outcast by the other characters because of it, can't take part in races without the title character's help, and flickers in and out.
 However, it turns out she was always meant to be in the game.
-King Candy, actually the character Turbo, modified the code to Sugar Rush to render her as a glitch.
+King Candy, actually the character Turbo, modified the code to Sugar Rush to make everyone forget, and tried to outright delete her, rendering her as a "glitch."
 In the end, once she claims her rightful status as a playable character, she becomes a Good Bad Bug since her glitching lets her teleport over short distances.
 Ralph mentions that the players love it.

 - Homestuck's Lord English is implied to be this, being the result of two players who share a single body entering a SBURB session that was designated for one player only, something that was explicitly stated to be impossible.